SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

         selection selectedItem ifNotNil: [ api resetSelection ] ].
 ```

 Now the question for your presenters is what is the API that you should expose to your users.
-We would say that it does not matter because exposing a API similar to the one of Spec1 is possible as shown below.
+We would say that it does not matter because exposing a API similar to the one of Spec 1.0 is possible as shown below.

 ```
 whenSelectedItemChangedDo: aBlock